5ujay/spotify-clone/README.md

 - **player.jsx**: Manages the player component responsible for playing songs and related functionalities.

-- **display.jsx**: Main UI component where songs can be selected and played.
-It interacts with `playerContext.js`.
+- **display.jsx**: Main UI component where songs can be selected and played. ex.All > songs,albums>albumsdata ,etc , Music , Podcast

 - **playerContext.js**: Defines the context for managing player-related state and logic across components.